miguelbogota/seasons-in-the-sun/README.md

 - NPCs with unique personalities, questlines, and rewards.
 - Goal-oriented play: Complete monuments by fulfilling bundles.
-- Skill system to unlock recipes, tool upgrades, and camera features.
+- Skill system to unlock recipes, multitool gun upgrades, and camera features.
 - Encyclopedia updates with quest and NPC interactions.
 - Journal for recording thoughts, notes, and progress tracking.
 - Journal entries can be shared with other players.